Before Your First Visit FAQs

 To schedule a consultation if you have been referred to ASOC, call us at (206) 545-4322 between 8:00 a.m. and 6:00 p.m., Monday through Friday, and choose option 2 to be connected to our front desk.
 One of our referral coordinators will help you find a day and time that works best for you.

 The state of Washington requires that every veterinarian establish a doctor-patient relationship before making a diagnosis, prescribing medication, or providing treatment.
-This means that one of our surgeons must meet with you and your pet, perform an examination, and consult with you regarding all treatment options that may be appropriate for your pet’s condition.
+This means that one of our surgeons must perform an examination, and consult with you regarding all treatment options that may be appropriate for your pet’s condition.
 This is the same procedure followed in human medicine, where a patient always consults with a surgeon before going to the operating room.

 - A copy of your pet’s medical records that include evaluation for the pertaining issue within the past six months.
 We’ll call your primary care veterinarian to have records sent to us prior to your appointment.

 - Any current x-ray, MRI, or CT scan images – We’ll also call your veterinarian to have diagnostic images sent to us directly.

 Please fill out our new client form.
 If you like, you can print it at home, fill it out, and bring it along.
 Otherwise, you’re welcome to fill it out when you arrive.
 In this case, please be prepared to list any medications you are currently giving your pet.

-Lameness History Form – This form should be filled out no sooner than within 24 hours of your scheduled appointment so that we have the most current information regarding your dog’s lameness and activity tolerance.
+Lameness History Form – This form should be filled out so that we have the most current information regarding your dog’s lameness and activity tolerance.